 Buprenorphine also treats Opioid Use Disorder.
 Unlike suboxone, though, buprenorphine isn’t an “opioid antagonist.”
 Instead, it acts much like an opioid, only at a lesser capacity, allowing a person to wean from fewer opioids while managing cravings.
 It’s appropriate for people who still need to manage pain without the blocking effect of suboxone.

-Medication-Assisted Treatment & Therapy by Our Experts in CT
+Medication-Assisted Treatment & Therapy in CT

 Our licensed experts at our Bridgeport and New Haven facilities are ready to help you get the treatment you need.
 Contact us today to speak with a Medication-Assisted Treatment expert.